datahub-project/datahub/metadata-ingestion/schedule_docs/airflow.md

 # Using Airflow

-If you are using Apache Airflow for your scheduling then you might want to use it for scheduling your ingestion recipes.
+If you are using Apache Airflow for your scheduling then you might want to also use it for scheduling your ingestion recipes.
 For any Airflow specific questions you can go through [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/) for more details.

 To schedule your recipe through Airflow you can follow these steps
 - Create a recipe file e.g. `recipe.yml`